contentstack/app-sdk-docs/README.md

 #### entry.getTags(options?) ⇒ <code>Array</code>

 Gets the tags of the current entry.
-This method gets the saved tags by default, but you can also get the draft tags by setting the options.useUnsavedSchema parameter.
+By default, this method gets the saved tags, but you can get the draft tags by setting the options.useUnsavedSchema parameter.

 **Kind**: instance method of [<code>Entry</code>](#Entry) **Returns**: <code>Array</code> - List of tags